scottokamura/MovieAnalysis/README.md

   3. Open 'Microsoft Movie Analysis.ipynb' and run all cells

 ## Methods
- - Pandas Dataframe
+ - Pandas
- - Matplotlib and Seaborn Visualizations
+ - Matplotlib, Seaborn
- - Data Cleaning
+ - SQLite3, pandasql

 <!-- ### Summary of Approach
 1. Identify different benchmarks of success in movies